ragrawal/hprice/README.md

 # hprice
-An example of building an ensemble model
+An example of building an ensemble model using "baikal" and using "sklearn-pandas" to manage tranformations.